leo01110111/Quadrupeds_Climbing/README.md

    - Handles robot placement based on difficulty level
    - **Note**: Contains hardcoded height values that must be recalculated if terrain parameters change

-### Important: Hardcoded Values

-⚠️ **Critical Configuration Note**: The current implementation contains hardcoded height values that are specific to the default terrain configuration.
-If you modify any of the following parameters, you **must** recalculate and update the hardcoded values:

-**Parameters that affect height calculations:**
-- Slope range (currently 0° to 45°)
-- Number of curriculum levels (currently 10)
-- Terrain size (currently 8m × 8m)
-- Platform width (currently 2.0m)

-**Files containing hardcoded values:**
-1. **`events.py`** - `reset_state_curriculum` function

-2. **`curriculums.py`** - 'terrain_levels_vel' aka curriculum progression function

-**To modify terrain parameters:**
-1. Calculate new maximum heights using the `pyramid_max_height` function in curriculums.py to print out the new heights based on your terrain configuration
-2. Generate new height arrays for each curriculum level
-3. Update the hardcoded values in both `events.py` and `curriculums.py`
-4. Ensure spawn heights in `events.py` is the negative of the hill heights because the top of the hill is the origin

 ### Adding New Features

 To add custom reward functions: